-MAKE-UP, NAILS K - 6^{th} grade students may not wear make-up.
-K - 6^{th} grade students may

-Wear clear, pastel, or nude colored nail polish.
+MAKE-UP, NAILS K - 6th grade students may not wear make-up.
+K - 6th grade girls may wear clear, pastel, or nude colored nail polish.

 7th and 8th grade girls may wear neutral make-up.
-7th and 8th grade students

-May wear any color polish.
-Fake nails are prohibited for all students.
+7th and 8th grade girls may wear any color polish.
+Fake nails and false eyelashes are prohibited for all students.

-ACCESSORIES

-Body piercings and tattoos (even temporary) are prohibited.
+ACCESSORIES Body piercings and tattoos (even temporary) are prohibited.
 One necklace may be worn if unseen and kept inside shirt.
 Pins are prohibited.
 Students may wear one tasteful watch (no smart watches). $K - 6^{th}$ grade students may wear 1 ring or bracelet at a time. $K - 6^{th}$ grade may wear up to two sets of post earrings (no hoops or dangling earrings).